nasa/cumulus/docs/features/change_granule_collection.md

 - writing updated cmr metadata records to s3
 - copying s3 files to new location (if necessary)
 - deleting old s3 files (if necessary)

+### listGranulesConcurrency

+This configuration defines the size of granuleId batches to be sent to the listGranules endpoint when loading granules.
+Defaults to 100. internally the loading of these granules can choke on the size of the request, specifically because of max http headers limits. this default configuration of 100 has been tested to be safe with granuleIds up to 300 characters long, and so likely should be left alone, but must be lowered if that granuleId size is exceeded.

 ### dbMaxPool